HaniceSun/hanicesun.github.io/resume.md

 ## Skills

-- Python, R, C, git, slurm, Linux, and cloud computing (AWS and GCP)
+- Python, R, C, git, conda, slurm, Linux, and cloud computing (AWS and GCP)

 - containerization (docker and singularity) and workflow management (Snakemake and Nextflow)